-It’s also a good idea to plant the dahlias in south-facing locations.
-This gives you the best statistical chance of seeing large dahlia blooms.
+It’s also a good idea to plant them in south-facing locations.
+This gives you the best statistical chance of seeing large blooms.

 Take the time to pick a good spot for the dahlias and don’t rush things.
 It’s better to find a good spot for them than to pick any spot that happens to be open and get less than stellar results.